Sharpness of the percolation transition in the two-dimensional contact process: Introduction and statement of the main result

-\begin{section}{Introduction and statement of the main result} The Contact Process was introduced as a stochastic model for the spread of an infection in a population with a geometric structure, usually represented by the $d$-dimensional cubic lattice.
-Each vertex $x$ of this lattice represents an individual, whose state, infected ($1$) or healthy ($0$), at time $t$ is denoted by $\si_x(t)$.
-The dynamics in this model is as follows: A vertex in state $0$ goes to state $1$ (`becomes infected') at a rate equal to $\la$ times the number of neighbours of that vertex that are in state $1$.
-A vertex in state $1$ goes to state $0$ (`recovers') at rate $1$.
-Here $\la$ is the parameter of the model, called the infection rate.
+The contact process was introduced as a stochastic model for the spread of an infection in a population with a geometric structure, usually represented by the $d$-dimensional cubic lattice.
+Each vertex $x$ of this lattice represents an individual whose state, infected ($1$) or healthy ($0$), at time $t$ is denoted by $\si_x(t)$.
+The dynamic in this model is as follows: A vertex in state $0$ goes to state $1$ (``becomes infected'') at a rate equal to $\la$ times the number of neighbors of that vertex that are in state $1$.
+A vertex in state $1$ goes to state $0$ (``recovers'') at rate $1$.
+Here $\la$ is the parameter of the model called the infection rate.
 In this paper we restrict to the case $d=2$.
-Depending on the applications one has in mind, the terms `infected' and `healthy' are sometimes replaced by `occupied' and `vacant' respectively.
+Depending on the applications one has in mind the terms ``infected'' and ``healthy'' are sometimes replaced by ``occupied'' and ``vacant,'' respectively.
 In the remainder of this paper we will use this latter terminology.